AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 ### Repository Structure and Commit Policy

-The OpenEXR repository uses a simple branching and merging strategy.
+The Imath repository uses a simple branching and merging strategy.

 All development work is done directly on the master branch.
 The master branch represents the bleeding-edge of the project and most contributions should be done on top of it.

-After sufficient work is done on the master branch and the OpenEXR leadership determines that a release is due, we will bump the relevant internal versioning and tag a commit with the corresponding version number, e.g. v2.0.1.
+After sufficient work is done on the master branch and the Imath leadership determines that a release is due, we will bump the relevant internal versioning and tag a commit with the corresponding version number, e.g. v2.0.1.
 Each Minor version also has its own “Release